-From this comprehensive guide to ISA you will learn:
+This guide to ISA will help you learn:

-What are the little known rules of ISA?
+What are the little known rules of ISA you must hear about?

 I’m chilling, soaking the sun at the swimming pool.

 ‘My ISA is at 0.75% interest per year.’

 What?
 This can’t be right; no one, I mean no one, keeps his tax-free savings in an ISA account yielding less than 1% per year.
 This is so much below the running inflation rate (2.74% now) that this guy’s savings are leaking like an old bucket.

 I open my eyes and look around.
 Yes, it is true.
 Colin, our neighbour at the holiday hotel, has just told an acquaintance that his ISA yields 0.75% interest per year.
 I approach and start acting as an impromptu guide to ISA.